c-arthurs/QuArray/docs/DAB stain analysis.rst

 DAB stain analysis
 ******************

-QuArray provides the option to analyse DAB staining in your exported TMA images.
+QuArray provides the option to analyse DAB staining in exported TA images.
+Below is a video detailing the workflow to be applied to images that have been exported from the :ref:`TA export window <Export_page>`.
+There is a detailed breakdown of each window and button :ref:`below <_threshold_selector_window>`

 .. raw:: html